M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Method

+Mamba further enhances modeling capacity by making $\mathbf{A}$, $\mathbf{B}$, $\mathbf{C}$, and $\Delta$ input-dependent, coupled with a \emph{selective scan} mechanism for hardware-aware efficiency.
+This design enables dynamic encoding of global context within the hidden state $h$, allowing information to propagate across the sequence and improving long-range modeling.

-\textbf{PyramidFlow.} We adopt the autoregressive prediction paradigm of PyramidFlow, which conditions the prediction of future frames on previously generated ones.
-In particular, PyramidFlow constructs compressed latent conditions, forming ``pyramids'' along both spatial and temporal dimensions.
-Along the temporal axis, the prediction of frame $x^{i}$ is conditioned on the compressed latent representations of preceding frames:
+\textbf{PyramidFlow.} is built on a modified version of FLUX~\citep{flux2023}, a multimodal diffusion transformers, with multi-level latent compressions and an autoregressive prediction paradigm.
+Specifically, it constructs compressed latent conditions forming ``pyramids'' along both spatial and temporal dimensions.
+Along the temporal axis, the prediction of frame $x^{i}$ is conditioned on the compressed latents of preceding frames:

-where $K_{\downarrow_k}(\cdot)$ is the compression (downsampling) operation with factor $k$.
-To enforce \textit{temporal autoregressive} prediction, a temporal causal mask is applied during the attention operation to ensure that earlier frames cannot attend to later ones.
-Additionally, along the spatial dimension, a piecewise flow-matching model~\cite{yan2024perflow} is employed at each downsampling level $k$, with the objective defined between each compressed noisy latent $K_{\downarrow_{k+1}}(x_t)$ and the decompressed, cleaner latent $K_{\downarrow_{k}}(x_{t'})$:
+where $K_{\downarrow_k}(\cdot)$ denotes the compression (downsampling) operation with factor $k$.
+A temporal causal mask is applied during the attention operation to ensure that earlier frames cannot attend to later ones.